Section 06: Retail

 Outlook & Opportunities

-Retail Outlook
+Office Outlook

-Figure 10: Retail Market Fundamentals by Year with Forecast
+Figure 11: Retail Market Fundamentals by Year with Forecast

-Source: Retail, United States, CoStar Group Data, January 2024.
+Source: Retail, United States, CoStar Group Data, July 2024.

 CrowdStreet’s Strategy

-35. CoStar, Markets, Retail, Data Export, December 2023.
+1. CoStar, Markets, Retail, Data Export, July 2024.
+Data as of 7/16/24

-36. Capital Trends, US Retail, MSCI Real Capital Analytics, November 2023.
+6. Capital Trends, US Retail, MSCI Real Capital Analytics, May 2024.
+Data as of 7/16/24.

 Disclaimer: Investing in commercial real estate entails substantive risk.
 You should not invest unless you can sustain the risk of loss of capital, including the risk of total loss of capital.
 All investors should consider their individual factors in consultation with a professional advisor of their choosing when deciding if an investment is appropriate.
 An investment in a private placement is highly speculative and involves a high degree of risk, including the risk of loss of the entire investment.
 Private placements are illiquid investments and are intended for investors who do not need a liquid investment.

 CrowdStreet, Inc. (“CrowdStreet”) offers investment opportunities and financial services on its website.
 Advisory services are offered through CrowdStreet Advisors, LLC (“CrowdStreet Advisors”), a wholly-owned subsidiary of CrowdStreet and a federally registered investment adviser.
-CrowdStreet Advisors provides investment advisory services exclusively to privately managed accounts and private funds and does not otherwise provide investment advisory services to the CrowdStreet Marketplace or its users.
+CrowdStreet Advisors provides investment advisory services exclusively to private funds and does not otherwise provide investment advisory services to the CrowdStreet Marketplace or its users.
+Additional information is available in CrowdStreet Advisors’ Form ADV.

 This article was written by an employee of CrowdStreet Advisors and the contents of this publication are for informational purposes only.
 Neither this publication nor the financial professionals who authored it are rendering financial, legal, tax or other professional advice or opinions on specific facts or matters, nor does the distribution of this publication to any person constitute an offer, recommendation, or solicitation to buy or sell any security or investment product issued by CrowdStreet Advisors, its affiliates, or otherwise.
 The views and statements expressed are based upon the opinions of CrowdStreet Advisors.
 All information is from sources believed to be reliable.
 This article is not intended to be relied upon as advice to investors or potential investors and does not take into account the investment objectives, financial situation or needs of any investor.
 All investing involves risk, including the possible loss of money you invest, and past performance does not guarantee future performance or success.
 All investors should consider such factors in consultation with a professional advisor of their choosing when deciding if an investment is appropriate.
 CrowdStreet Advisors assumes no liability in connection with the use of this publication.